How to pass F1000 pre-publication checks

 Check #3: Data availability

-Please check the Data Guidelines for the particular Platform you are submitting to, as these will outline how to write your Data Availability Statement and list our recommended repositories for the data type.
+Please check the Data Guidelines for the particular Platform you are submitting to.
+These will outline how to write your data availability statement and list our recommended repositories for the data type.

 We recognize that openly sharing data may not always be feasible due to ethical considerations or third-party restrictions.
 Your chosen Platform will have specific guidance on exceptions to our policy on the Data Guidelines page.

 All F1000 Platforms require articles to adhere to the COPE guidelines regarding ethical oversight.
 If your research involves humans, animals, or plants, you must comply with our Ethical Policies and obtain ethical approval before conducting the research.

 “Some articles don’t include any ethical or consent information upon submission.
 Often, this is because the author does not deem the participant data included in the paper to be sensitive or identifying,” says Deirbhile McQuillan, Senior Assistant Editor at F1000.
 “Nonetheless, we would still expect the authors to have obtained informed, preferably written, consent, and if ethical approval was waived by a review board, this should be stated in the ethics statement.”

 Please check the Ethical Policies for the Platform you wish to submit to, as different platforms have different requirements.
 Open Research Europe, for example, has specific requirements regarding the Ethics Statement in the manuscript.

 Check #5: Scope

 We accept a broad range of traditional and non-traditional article types across the physical and life sciences, engineering, medicine, arts and humanities, and social sciences.
 Each Platform has an Article Guidelines page where you can identify the specific article types available.
 Ensure you submit your research as the most appropriate article type for maximum impact.